South America Travel Wise...

 This is a question that crops up very often in our website, thus South America travel wise was born, to address issues that will definitely help you to have both, a safe and pleasurable South America experience.

-We aren't authorities by any standard, but after travelling South America and most of the world for over three decades - and counting - we have learnt a thing or two we'd like to share with you.
+We aren't authorities by any standard, but after traveling South America and most of the world for over three decades - and counting - we have learnt a thing or two we'd like to share with you.

 Carrying expensive Nikon and Leica gear through several continents for years makes you specially aware of the risks involved, so personal and property safety is considered below.

 Is Europe safe?....is North America safe?...and how about Asia or Africa?
 Are they safe places to travel around?
 Very vague and broad question that take us nowhere.